russelshane/crowdpilot/README.md

 CrowdPilot is the product of the months-long collaborative effort for the Community Extension Participation Attendance project.

+Our team decided to take the step further and build our application with features extending the attendance-only functionality for our institution to have a centralized platform on managing personalized community experiences.

 # Project Structure

 | File Structure |                                                |